-One of the best ways to find great employees while you improve the gender gap is by focusing on cultural fit.
+One of the best ways to find great employees while you improve the gender gap is by focusing on cultural alignment.

-Each company has its own culture or personality.
-When you find job candidates that fit your company culture, they not only get along better with your current employees, but it can also lead to greater levels of happiness, satisfaction, and commitment to a company.
+Each company has its own unique culture.
+When you find job candidates that align with your company culture, they not only get along better with your current employees, but it can also lead to greater levels of happiness, satisfaction, and commitment to a company.

-This makes cultural fit critical to the overall success of the business and the individual.
+This makes cultural alignment critical to the overall success of the business and the individual.
 Don’t believe us?
-Our own research found that nearly three-fifths of respondents said that they were more likely to stay with an employer if aligned on culture.
-This means you’ll have lower turnover and you’ll spend less resources on hiring!
+Our research found that nearly three-fifths of respondents said that they were more likely to stay with an employer if aligned on culture.
+This means you’ll have lower turnover, and you’ll spend fewer resources on hiring!

-On a personal level, better cultural fit leads to higher levels of job satisfaction (44%) which can lead to higher levels of productivity.
+On a personal level, better cultural alignment leads to higher job satisfaction (44%), which can lead to higher productivity levels.
 Happy workers just get more done, and they do better work!

-Now, let’s take a look at some ways that you can improve the gender gap, including using cultural fit as a focus in hiring.
+Now, let’s take a look at some ways that you can improve the gender gap, including using cultural alignment as a focus in hiring.